 For example, in diseases affecting the production, transportation or action of bile, individuals affected are unable to digest fat.
 Bile is a greenish chemical produced by the liver for the digestion of fat.
 As such, fat is passed in stool relatively unchanged.

-The poop seen here is often bulky, whitish, difficult to flush and smelly.
-Other diseases such as Crohn’s disease and Irritable Bowel Syndrome also affect your poop frequency and quantity.
+Some other diseases like Crohn’s disease and Irritable Bowel Syndrome also affect your poop frequency and quantity.

-It is clear that the saying, “you are what you eat” is true.
-Eating large and/or frequent portions of food is bound to make you poop more.
+Eating large and/or frequent portions of food can make you poop more.
 You may also pass larger amounts of poop as a result.

 Additionally, poorly cooked food has an increased chance of being infected by viruses and bacteria.
 This may cause you to become sick.

 If you have taken to eating more fruits and vegetables than you normally would in the past few weeks, you should expect to poop more.
-Fear not, however, because this is a normal reaction.
 Fruits and vegetables contain dietary fiber which increases the bulk of your poop.
 It also causes it to become softer.
 Oily and spicy foods may also speed up the process of digestion.

 Exercising is a healthy way to live.
 Regular exercise causes your digestive system to hasten its processes and muscular contractions.

-This reduces the time food spends in each part of the gut, leading to softer and more frequent poops.
+This reduces the time food spends in each part of the digestive system, leading to softer and more frequent poops.
 Additionally, your food or water intake often increases when you exercise more.

 A common side effect of most drugs is a change in the way your gut would normally work.
 This may affect the frequency of your stools, meaning constipation or diarrhea.
-Some drugs may also affect the sheer amount of your poop, causing larger bulkier stools.
+Some drugs may also affect the quantity of your poop, causing larger bulkier stools.